hhudson/Warn-on-unsaved-changes-plugin/README.md

 ### Modal Pages

-This plugin is designed to not operate on Modal Pages.
+This plugin defaults to not operate on Modal Pages but a setting is available to switch it on for Modal Pages too.

 ### Further viewing / reading